Rossays/AodK-SDK-Mods/Normal Mode Scaler/README.md

 # Description
-* This mod makes it so that game regions scale to your level in Normal Mode, with a level cap of 17.
+* This mod makes it so that game regions scale to your level in Normal Mode and True Vault Hunter Mode, and removes the level cap of 50 for TVHM scaling.
-* Playing Normal Mode with a character whose level's higher than 17 will still result in level 17 regions.
-* The Raid Boss of the game, meant to be 3 levels higher than the player, will be level 20 at most in Normal Mode.
+* In BL2 and TPS, the maximum level of scaling for Normal Mode is 35, and the minimum one for TVHM is 30.
+In TTAoDK both the Normal Mode level cap and TVHM minimum level are 17.

 # Changelog
+## Version 2.0
+Changed name of the mod from "Normal Mode Scaler" to "Game Scaler".
+Added TVHM scaling and compatibility with Borderlands 2 and Borderlands: The Pre-Sequel.
+Updated mod description to reflect changes.
 ## Version 1.0
 Initial release.